dhavala/Surprise/doc/source/basic_algorithms.rst

 These are basic algorithms that do not do much work but that are still useful for comparing accuracies.

-.. autoclass:: surprise.prediction_algorithms.random_pred.NormalPredictor
+.. autoclass:: idly.prediction_algorithms.random_pred.NormalPredictor
     :show-inheritance:

-.. autoclass:: surprise.prediction_algorithms.baseline_only.BaselineOnly
+.. autoclass:: idly.prediction_algorithms.baseline_only.BaselineOnly
     :show-inheritance: